Former Ivory Coast foes set for long-awaited meeting - RFI

 In the last months of his stormy rule from 2000 to 2011, Gbagbo rejected defeat by Ouattara in a presidential ballot.

-The conflict that broke out claimed more than 3,000 lives.
+The ensuing conflict claimed more than 3,000 lives.
 After he was ousted, Gbagbo was flown to The Hague to face charges of crimes against humanity, of which he was eventually acquitted.

-Commentators will be scrutinising Tuesday's meeting for signs of whether the two former rivals have buried the hatchet, boosting hopes for national healing after bloody clashes last year.
+Commentators will be scrutinising Tuesday's meeting for signs of whether the two former rivals have buried the hatchet, boosting hopes for national rapprochement after deadly clashes last year.

+"The mere fact of seeing Ouattara and Gbagbo together is being seen as a sign of healing and a strong image for Ivorians in their quest for peace and national reconciliation," the opposition newspaper Notre Voie (Our Road) said.

-But Gbagbo’s spokesman Justin Katinan Kone urged the public "not to make too much" of the meeting.
+But Gbagbo’s spokesman Justin Katinan Kone urged the public "not to make too much" of the meeting, expected to start at 1700 GMT.

 "This is a courtesy visit to his elder...
 If it helps to ease the political atmosphere, so much the better," he said.